Mozirella/PPP/README.md

 This project was created to practice frontend development, focusing on UI interaction, layout, and creating a more engaging user experience.

+## Fun Fact

+All the vehicles featured in the Instagram videos are located in somewhere in Japan. 🎌

 ## Live Demo

 https://mozirella.github.io/PPP/